Per Vehicle, 2026 Pricing

 Does AWD RAV4 cost more for strut replacement?

 Marginally.
-The AWD RAV4 uses the same strut part as the FWD; the AWD difference is at the rear differential, not the strut.
-Labor is identical.
-The only AWD cost premium comes if the shop needs to disturb the rear driveshaft or coupling for access, which is rare on a clean job and typically adds $40 to $80 if required.
+The AWD RAV4 uses the same front strut part as the FWD; the AWD hardware is at the rear differential, not the strut.
+Front strut labor is identical.
+The only AWD premium comes if the shop needs to disturb the rear driveshaft or coupling for rear-shock access, which is rare and typically adds $40 to $80 if required.